 The cost of a Medicare PFFS plan will vary by state and your specific plan.
 You’ll normally need to pay a premium in addition to the one for your Medicare Part B plan.

-Examples of costs in a few cities across the country are:
+Examples of costs for PFFS plans in a few cities across the country are:

 Keep in mind these are just examples.
 Plan prices may be different in your area.